 - Allow the mixture to cool just enough to handle.

 - Strain the herbs though a strainer lined with a double layer of muslin, getting all the juices out by twisting the top of the muslin and squeezing.

-- Add the honey to the strained juices while still warm (if needed, return to lowest possible heat) and stir to dissolve.
+- Add the honey in a 1:1 ratio to the strained juices while still warm (if needed, return to lowest possible heat) and stir to dissolve.

-- Add the alcohol if you'd like your syrup to be shelf stable for 6 mos.
+- Add the alcohol in a 1:4 ratio to the finished syrup if you'd like it to be shelf stable for 6 mos.